Deamoner/privyfilter/README.md

 #### v0.4 - Backtest/Unit Test Bias Dataset Creator

-- newFace - Morph thee existing faces into others - can generalize or specify a style transfer from our baseline
+- SyntheticFaceGenerate - Morph thee existing faces into others - can generalize or specify a style transfer from our baseline
+- SyntheticFaceReplace
 - genderDetect

 #### v0.5 - Backtest/Unit Test Bias Dataset Creator

 - createBalancedPhotoSet - Takes 1 photo and creates the balance extra number of photos near to remove bias from training.
+- sythethicGendersReplace

 ### Methodology